mbari-org/Sharktopoda1/docs/requirements/Sharktopoda 2/UDP_Remote_Protocol.md

     end
 ```

 The framecapture command specifies the path to save the image too as well as provides a UUID for the image.
-If an image already exists at that location do not overwrite the image and response with a "failed" status message.
+If an image already exists at that location do not overwrite the image and responsd with a "failed" status message.

 ```json
 {